steffitan23/cubstart-website/src/hw/ios/hw1.md

 # Submission 🎉

 You’ve finished your first homework assignment!
-To submit, please take a video of your fully-functional Figma prototype and submit it to Gradescope.
-Make sure that all your frames are interacted with in the video!
+Please submit a link to your fully-functional Figma prototype to Gradescope.
+Make sure that all your frames can be interacted with!

 If you want to make sure you’ve completed all the assignment’s requirements, please reference this checklist: